MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/delete-log-data.md

 ---
-title: Delete data ingested to a Log Analytics workspace (Preview)
+title: Delete data from a Log Analytics workspace by using the Delete Data API (Preview)
 description: Delete data ingested to a specific table in your Log Analytics workspace.
 author: guywi-ms
 ms.author: guywild